lauracion/lacion/content/post/2019-07-14-my-first-user.md

 ### Monday

-#### Tidyverse Developper Day
+#### Tidyverse Developer Day

-[Tidyverse Developper Day](https://www.tidyverse.org/articles/2019/04/tidyverse-dev-day-at-user-2019/) started at 9 am (same time I landed in Toulouse from Buenos Aires).
+[Tidyverse Developer Day](https://www.tidyverse.org/articles/2019/04/tidyverse-dev-day-at-user-2019/) started at 9 am (same time I landed in Toulouse from Buenos Aires).
 Luckily enough, by 11 am I made it to useR venue.
 I went with the objective of just saying hi to some fRiends and ended up contributing to open source documentation for the first time.

 * *A really friendly coding environment and the right incentives can make a sleep-deprived newbie make their first contribution to open source.*